Hindsight-Technology/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

-As transactions are associated to customers or vendors, you get reports to perform analysis per customer/vendor such as the customer statement, revenues per customers, aged receivable/payables, ...
+As transactions are associated to customers or vendors, you get reports to perform analysis per customer/vendor such as the customer statement, revenues per customers, aged receivable/payables etc.

 Wide range of financial reports
 ===============================